raphael-proust/raphael-proust.github.io/cv.md

 I started working for the companies as they were set up.
 When I finished my PhD, I started full time employment for these companies and worked on the projects listed below.
-I am still working, remotely, on a per-project basis with both companies.

 - **Student evaluation system**

-	I participated in the creation and I am still participating in the maintenance and improvement of a system to automatically evaluate students.
-	I also handle part of the system administration for the machines that run the system.
-The system analyses submitted code, records complete results for later review by the teachers and gives immediate summarised feedback to the students.
+	I participated in the creation, maintenance and improvement of a system to automatically evaluate students.
+I also handled part of the system administration for the machines that run the system.
+The system analysed submitted code, recorded complete results for later review by the teachers and gave immediate summarised feedback to the students.

-	The system involves Gitlab, Python, continuous integration, linting libraries, unit testing, Docker images (both building and running), and Amazon Web Services.
+	The system involved Gitlab, Python, continuous integration, linting libraries, unit testing, Docker images (both building and running), and Amazon Web Services.